 - Be mindful of your surroundings and of your fellow participants.

-- Alert community leaders if you notice a dangerous situation, someone in distress or violations of this AADR Professional Conduct at Meetings Policy, even if they seem inconsequential.
+- Alert community leaders if you notice a dangerous situation, someone in distress or violations of this AADOCR Professional Conduct at Meetings Policy, even if they seem inconsequential.

 3. Unacceptable Behavior